 Initially I was thinking of buying a second hand waka.
 I asked around and no one knew of any for sale close to Nelson.
 Most of the second hand one man outriggers are fibre glass and heavy.
 At my stage of life I definitely didn’t want heavy.

 My decision was based a lot on weight.
 With a carbon fibre hull weighing around 8.5kg, its light to lift and carry.
 I can get it on top of the car relatively easily (except the day I got it tangled up in the lemon tree and had to fight to get it back).
-The fact that she is very pretty, has a protective cover and was brand new, were also deciding factors.
+The fact that she is very pretty, has a protective cover, clips together and was brand new, were also deciding factors.
 The cover is a bonus as it protects the waka and makes it easy to slide into the cradles on the car.

 The Ehukai (meaning sea spray in Hawaiian) came with covers for the waka, ama, kiato, a seat and rudder.